stitchfix/pwwka/README.md

 ![RabbitMQ Management 3](docs/images/RabbitMQ_Management-3.png)

 ## Testing
-The message_handler gem has tests for all its functionality so app testing is best done with expectations.
-However, if you want to test the message bus end-to-end in your app you can use some helpers in `lib/stitch_fix/message_handler/test_handler.rb`.
+The pwwka gem has tests for all its functionality so app testing is best done with expectations.
+However, if you want to test the message bus end-to-end in your app you can use some helpers in `lib/pwwka/test_handler.rb`.
 See the gem specs for examples of how to use them.

 ## TODO
 * automated monitoring